-Figure 1: Global drug delivery technologies market, by mode of administration (USD Bn) [1].
-Oral and injectable administrations took over 55% of the market share in 2015.
-The two modes represent the widest range of drugs in the pharmaceuticals market and, worldwide, are the most affordable methods.
+Figure 1: The overall distribution of administration route of all FDAapproval pharmaceutical products (top right) and the ratios in new and generic drugs released in the previous year (above), as of 2018.
+[1].
+Oral and injectable administration accounted for close to 85% of all pharmaceutical products in 2018.
+These two modes represent the widest range of drugs in the pharmaceuticals market and worldwide, are the most affordable methods; they are especially popular targets for generic development.